 The beauty of this table is that we can move it because the wheels not only are cool to look at but are functional as well.
 So if we have a big gathering and need room, I can move it to the corner in the kitchen.
 Or I could move it to the dining room if we needed it in there.

 The cost for me?

 $12.99 because I had all the other tools and paints.

 Another great Goodwill find.

-* Update- we did use this for an island for a good six months but found our kitchen was just too small.
-We do bring it up for parties though but sadly Timmy stays in the basement for the most part.
+*2016 Update- we used this for an island for a good six months but found our kitchen was just too small.
+We bring it up for parties though, but sadly Timmy stays in the basement, mostly.